tpoisot/ms_spegen_cooc/intro.md

 physiological [@ferry-graham_using_2002]) driving the specialization of single species, less is known about the spectrum of specificities and niche-overlaps that can co-occur in large ecological networks, and reasons for different spectra.
-As the co-occurrence between specialized and generalized species is key to maintaining functional diversity [@devictor_defining_2010] or promoting community stability [@hassell_generalist_1986], there is a need to investigate the maintenance of species with different specificities.
+As the co-occurrence and interactions between specialized and generalized species is key to maintaining functional diversity [@devictor_defining_2010], promoting community stability [@hassell_generalist_1986], and esnuring network persistence [@bascompte_2003], there is a need to investigate the exact extent of this co-occurrence.

 In a previous paper [@poisot_conceptual_2011], we argued that the mechanisms shaping the evolution of specificity were similar for both